 718,the market-based awards were assigned the fair values in the table below using a Monte Carlo simulation model.
 In addition, while the table below provides a date through which expense will be recognized on a straight-line basis, if at such time these market-based stock awards vest under both vesting conditions, expense recognition will be accelerated.
 Stock-based compensation expense for the

 April 30, 2020was

 April 30, 2019.

 The Predecessor accounted for share-based awards in accordance with ASC Topic

 718”), which requires the fair value of stock-based compensation awards to be amortized as an expense over the vesting period.
 Stock-based compensation awards are valued at fair value on the date of grant.
-As a result of the Business Combination, all unvested awards were immediately vested, resulting in an amount of
+As a result of the Business Combination, the acceleration clause within the original award agreements was triggered and all unvested awards immediately vested, resulting in an amount of

 November 1, 2018to

 $0.1million, and has been included in general and administrative expenses on the accompanying consolidated statements of operations.